BukGet/api/docs/PACKAGING_README.txt

               add line breaks with \n however.

 website       Whats the plugin homepage?

-pkg_type      In most cases this will be plugin.  plugin, library, and server
-              are the three valid values here.
-The server type is used to generate the craftbukkit packages however and should not be used.

 bukkit_min    The minimum build number that this plugin supports.
 Must be
               larger than 0.
 Keep in mind that this is used to present